hyoo-ru/mam_mol/readme.md

     taskRow(1) : $mol_app_todomvc_taskRow
     taskRows() : Array[2]
 ```
-A name of a field corresponds to calling this property, and the content would be available through.
-And thanks to naming classes and functions through underscoring you always would know witch class instance in front of you and could briefly find it at code by default searching by the substring.
+The name of the field corresponds to calling the property, the content of the field would be available through.
+And thanks to naming classes and functions through underscoring you'd always get to know witch class instance in front of you and could briefly find it at code by default searching by the substring.

 # Modules